Architect in ChargePieter Peerlings and Silvia Mertens

 Door construction and installationLootens Line

-From the architect.
+Text description provided by the architects.
 A town house ready for the next century.
 The façade keeps its historical function and bourgeois radiance, neatly in line.
 The contrast with the rear is ample.
 All incorrect additions are replaced by a unit of space and light.
 Daylight and contact with the garden are introduced.
 The simple, contemporary glass rear has the world’s largest pivoting window – 3 meters wide by 6 meters high – and makes this house ready for the future.

 Renovation old Bourgeois town house.